Voter ID - Frequently Asked Questions

 Accepted forms of ID include:

-People will be able to use expired photo ID if they are still recognisable from the photo.
+People are able to use expired photo ID if they are still recognisable from the photo.
 You can find more information about the accepted types of ID on the Electoral Commission's website.

 Why aren't other forms of ID accepted?